 Lewis Hamilton wins pole for inaugural Qatar Grand Prix

-LOSAIL, Qatar (AP) — Lewis Hamilton and Max Verstappen qualified 1-2 for the inaugural Qatar Grand Prix, setting up a showdown between the Formula One championship contenders at the very start of Sunday’s race.
+LOSAIL, Qatar (AP) — Lewis Hamilton and Mercedes moved a bit closer to reclaiming control of the Formula One championship race by quickly figuring out the newest circuit on the calendar.

-Hamilton won the 102nd pole of his career, fourth of the season and first since the Hungarian Grand Prix in August.
-Hamilton trails Verstappen by 14 points in the championship fight with three races remaining.
+Hamilton overcame a nagging stomachache Saturday to beat rival Max Verstappen for the pole at the inaugural Qatar Grand Prix, this week’s host for F1’s dramatic title fight.

-He beat Verstappen by 0.455 seconds Saturday to win the pole at Losail International Circuit.
-The seven-time champion said his stomach had been bothering him since he arrived in Qatar, but a good night’s sleep helped his recovery.
+Verstappen qualified second for Red Bull and Valtteri Bottas, teammate of Hamilton’s at Mercedes, was third.
+But both drivers, along with Carlos Sainz who qualified seventh, went in to Sunday under investigation for violating yellow flag rules in qualifying.
+Each was summoned to a pre-race meeting with stewards.

-Hamilton said his stomachache made opening day at the new circuit difficult, and he was fourth in both of Friday’s practice sessions.
+Now three drivers are facing possible penalties before Sunday’s race over their interpretation of yellow flags.
+The flags waved near the end of qualifying because of a punctured tire for Pierre Gasly.

-“I really struggled throughout first practice and I was just really off,” Hamilton said.
-“I was here ’til midnight working with the engineers, who also always work so late, and found I lot of areas in which I can improve.”
+Hamilton had been slowed by a stomachache, he said, when he first arrived at the circuit and he was fourth in both of Friday’s practices.
+He stayed late with the team working on changes as Mercedes surged ahead of Red Bull in learning the newest of four F1 circuits in the Middle East.

-Mercedes made changes in Saturday’s final practice and Hamilton said in qualifying he was aided by smart strategy that sent him on track with little traffic and a strong lap by the driver.
-It was a dominant showing for Hamilton, who was fastest in all three qualifying groups.
-He was the first driver to head out for a final qualifying run and was the only driver to log a lap in the 1 minute, 20-second range.
+Hamilton was fastest in all three qualifying sessions, was the first driver to head out for a final qualifying run and was the only driver to log a lap in the 1 minute, 20-second range.
 He was nearly a half-second faster than Verstappen.

 “That last lap was beautiful, it was a really sweet lap,” Hamilton said.
 “This track is amazing to drive, it is incredibly fast.
 It felt good.”

-Verstappen said Red Bull was lacking pace and noted that teammate Sergio Perez failed to advance to the final qualifying group.
-Perez will start 11th.
+Red Bull didn’t have the same speed and Sergio Perez failed to even advance to the final group.
+Perez qualified 11th.

 “It’s been just a bit more tricky for us in qualifying,” Verstappen said.
 “We are struggling a bit more than normal.
 We’ve never done a race here, so there’s a lot of unknowns.”